-Those of us who recognize Jesus as the centerpiece of Christmas fight an uphill battle not only to focus on Him, but also to worship Him for who He is.
+Those of us who recognize Jesus as the centerpiece of Christmas fight an uphill battle not only to focus on Him, but also to worship Him for who He is through this season of Advent.
 The apostle Paul wrote many letters to the early church.
 The emphasis of his letters was to make sure that God’s people worshipped the true Jesus, not some cultural variation of who they wished Him to be.
 Paul’s greatest warning to Christians was to not fall into believing false gospels and begin worshipping a made-up form of Jesus.

 As I reflect on that warning in my own faith journey, I can see the temptation to transform Jesus either into a form of Santa Claus or into some version of the Ebenezer Scrooge.
 The truth is, Jesus came neither to grant all of our wishes nor to steal our joy.

 The world’s caricatures of good and evil help us sort our experiences into understandable categories.
 We can all wrap our minds around a god who exists to make life pleasant and to reward those on the “nice” list.
 And Santa grades on a very generous curve.
 Only the naughtiest boys and girls get coal rather than presents.
 There is a part of us that wishes for God to be this way.
 We secretly hope that if our good outweighs the bad, God will give us a wink of approval and possibly spare us from painful experiences.
 We read our Bibles selectively, skipping over those portions that speak of judgment, hell, and suffering.

 Others reject the concept of God’s goodness altogether.
 Rather than Santa, the only god that could exist is one more like Ebenezer Scrooge, unreasonable and sadistic in his demands.
 A god who condemns sin, allows a worldwide pandemic, or creates a place like hell doesn’t deserve our recognition or worship.
 We are higher moral creatures than such a supposed god.